lululxvi/deepxde/docs/demos/burgers.rst

-Burgers equation in 1D with Dirichlet boundary conditions
+"Burgers equation" in 1D with Dirichlet boundary conditions
 =========================================================

 Problem setup